Have a Scottish Hogmanay on Islay

 A glass of whisky and plate of shortbread on a tartan tablecloth

 We hope to welcome you to our restaurant in Bowmore, this festive season.
-Please see our seasonal opening times and book your table today!
+Book your table today!